-The third stage, arraignment, provides a platform for the defendant to share their good reputation, how they have been an asset to society, and, if relevant, any circumstances that contributed to them being at the crime scene.
-Depending upon the case, the contexts will vary, however.
+The third stage, arraignment, provides a platform for the defendant to share personal details.
+For example, their good reputation, how they have been an asset to society, and, if relevant, any circumstances that contributed to them being at the crime scene.

 The Civil Rights Act of 1964

-For different ways to prove your innocence in a US court, The Civil Rights Act of 1964 is essential legislation supporting the defendant to apply for Habeas Corpus irrespective of race, background, or any protected characteristics.
+The Civil Rights Act of 1964 is essential legislation supporting the defendant’s application for Habeas Corpus irrespective of race, background, or any protected characteristics.

-Additionally, by the attorney and the defendant familiarizing themselves with The Civil Rights Act of 1964, both ‘Freedom to have a fair court trial’ and ‘Freedom of speech‘ will ensure that the defendant can confidently and clearly put their case forward to prove their innocence.
+The Civil Rights Act of 1964 gives both ‘Freedom to have a fair court trial’ and ‘Freedom of speech‘.
+This ensures that the defendant can confidently and clearly put their case forward to prove their innocence.

 Protection From Bias

-Depending on the crime, different pieces of evidence will support the defendant’s case more strongly.
-However, anything that can prove innocence and show that the defendant was either in another location, with other people, or at work, then this will all work as a strong alibi.
+Depending on the crime, different pieces of evidence will support the defendant’s case.
+For example, an alibi showing that the defendant was either in another location, with other people, or at work.
+This can prove innocence.

 A witness statement is one of the strongest types of evidence during a trial.
-The reason for this is that another reputable person is able to provide concrete evidence of either being with the defendant during the time and day of the crime.
-The witness statement will not only develop trust between the defendant and the jury, but it will then prove to be challenging for the judge to dispute any further evidence that the defendant and their attorney provide.
+The witness statement will not only develop trust between the defendant and the jury, but it will also prove challenging for the judge to dispute any further evidence that the defendant and their attorney provide.

 A lay witness is crucial to proving the defendant’s innocence.
-They are someone who was either at the scene of the crime and saw the events firsthand or in proximity to the crime and witnessed it.
+They are someone who was either at the crime scene and saw the events firsthand or in proximity to the crime and witnessed it.

-In order to resolve a dispute, expert witnesses are particularly useful, and they can provide an Expert Witness Statement that can be shown to the opposite side of the court.
+To resolve a dispute, expert witnesses are particularly useful, and they can provide an Expert Witness Statement.

 Character witnesses are used mainly in criminal cases, and it is not common for them to have witnessed the crime.
-The character witness knows the defendant on either a personal or a professional level, and they are either people such as a family member, a friend, or a neighbor.
+The character witness knows the defendant on either a personal or a professional level.
+They are usually people such as a family member, a friend, or a neighbor.
 They can also be a member of a church, a doctor, or a teacher.

 Evidence From Electronic Devices

-Text messages can prove plans to go elsewhere, call logs can show other people that the defendant was in contact with, and correspondence on social media can also reveal conversations that were carried out at certain times and locations.
+Text messages can prove plans to go elsewhere.
+Call logs can show other people that the defendant was in contact with.
+Correspondence on social media can also reveal conversations that were carried out at certain times and locations.

-A range of different apps collate GPS data.
-Web browsers such as Safari and commonly used apps such as Google Maps store information about the time and location of when you used your app, and this is ideal to further support the defendant’s case in court and prove their innocence.
-This type of evidence is not difficult to obtain either.
+A range of different apps collates GPS data.
+Web browsers such as Safari and commonly used apps such as Google Maps store information about the time and location of when you used your app.
+This is ideal to further support the defendant’s case in court and prove their innocence.

 Surveillance Camera Footage

 Footage from surveillance cameras is a direct link to sourcing witnesses.
-Under the fifth amendment of the US Constitution, bar some instances, witnesses cannot be forced to testify.
-Therefore, in addition to camera footage, it is wise for an attorney to obtain a variety of different sources of evidence so that the defense cannot be weakened.
+Under the fifth amendment of the US Constitution, witnesses cannot generally be forced to testify.
+Therefore, in addition to camera footage, it is wise for an attorney to obtain various sources of evidence so that the defense cannot be weakened.